KillaGorillaFb/JSPractice/README.md

 # JSPractice
-#Code we learn in class during lecture
+#Code we learn in class during lecture...